The End of a Era! G.I.Joe 1982-1994

 Not to mention that Archie Goodwin, also from Marvel, who came up with the nemesis, Cobra Command, that "ruthless terrorist organization determined to rule the world"!

-I had the good fortune of attending the annual 30th Salute convention held at the Intrepid Air/Space museum around the month of August exactly 25 years ago, where the event, Hosted by Hasbro, honored the 30th anniversary of the G I.Joe brand.
+I had the good fortune of attending the annual 30th Salute convention held at the Intrepid Air/Space Museum around the month of August exactly 25 years ago, where the event, hosted by Hasbro, honored the 30th anniversary of the G I. Joe brand.

-If Kirk wasn't signing autographs, he was making a few jokes, one in particular, Bill Clinton's infamous Crime Bill.Perhaps he knew something way before the rest of us caught on but I digress.
+If Kirk wasn't signing autographs, he would be making snarky commentaries on the side, one in particular was Bill Clinton's infamous Crime Bill.
+Perhaps he knew something way before the rest of us caught on.
+But I digress.

-Then, like an atomic bomb dropped on an unprepared populace, Boz announced that the Real American Hero line has been officially "retired", as in discontinued or in the lexicon of 1982's Blade Runner, killed off!
+Then, like an atomic bomb dropped on an unprepared populace, "Boz" announced that the Real American Hero line has been officially "retired", as in discontinued or in the lexicon of 1982's Blade Runner, killed off!

-During the fanfare music, all that was heard, was a huge collective of sighs, me included.
+During the fanfare music, all that was heard was a huge collective of sighs, me included.

 Okay, for those not familiar with Savage, basically, he's a World War 2 Soldier who had the misfortune of being frozen in suspended animation, only to awaken in the modern era.
 (Sounds familiar??)

 The line was crossed promoted with an animated special and I think a mini comic illustrated by the late Joe Kubert, who I also spoke with prior to the big announcement.
+Joe was very gracious as we discussed his tenure with Sgt.
+Rock and the legacy of Jack Kirby who also passed in 1994.

-Y'see, the premise of G.I.Joe wasn't some jingoistic intellectual property birthed during the patriotism unearthed by the Reagan era, but instead, as with Star Wars, it was a nuanced take on good vs evil.
+Y'see, the premise of G.I.
+Joe wasn't some jingoistic intellectual property birthed during the patriotism unearthed by the Reagan era, but instead, as with Star Wars it was a nuanced take on good vs evil.
+Or as Kirk would unapologetically mention, to sell toys!

 Despite the discontinuation of the toyline , it was the Intellectual Property itself, that lived on thanks to Comics, Animated specials and two live action Movies, with more coming down the pipeline, courtesy of Hasbro's partnership with Paramount pictures.